nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Steps for entering quiz mode**:

 **Step 1**: We want to enter quiz mode to test ourselves on the current list of flashcards.
-Type the command `quiz`.
+Type the command `quiz`

 ![filedirectory](images/ug/ug_quiz_step1.PNG)

-**Step 2**: We are brought to the quiz mode.
+**Step 2**: We are brought into quiz mode.
 The instructions on how to navigate quiz mode will be shown at the top.

 ![filedirectory](images/ug/ug_quiz_step2.PNG)